Tuesday, April 1, 2014

 While you can at least like or comment on other's Facebook statuses, having LinkedIn connected to HootSuite seems even more useless, as the only thing you can do is view your news feed, see the most basic info about a connection, and post your own updates.

 The only draw that would make me keep HootSuite is the ability to schedule posts.
 As the only person managing our library's Twitter account, currently, if I am away for the library or on vacation, the account goes unmonitored for long periods of time.
-And even days when I
+And even days when I am at work, Tweets tend to come in fits and starts, when I have time on the desk amidst all my multi-tasking to browse through library news and post our announcements and events.
+I especially like the auto-schedule feature, which allows HootSuite to determine optimal impact.

 The HootSuite app has a definite advantage over the web version.
 That thing is so cluttered it freaks me out!